KidsSMIT/KS_BOT_Client_Node/README.md

 ﻿# KS_BOT_Client_Node

 ## Node.js Framework for interacting with KS-BOT without any app

-To get started simply install ks-bot-client, simply install it with the following command:
+> SIDE NOTE: To use ks-bot-client you will need to create a user account at: [kids smit](https://www.kidssmit.com) To get started simply install ks-bot-client, simply install it with the following command:

 ````Node